ONSdigital/eq-questionnaire-runner/README.md

 make load-design-system-templates
 ```

-To download the latest schemas from the questionnaire registry(https://github.com/ONSdigital/eq-questionnaire-schemas):
+To download the latest schemas from the [Questionnaire Registry](https://github.com/ONSdigital/eq-questionnaire-schemas):

 ``` shell
 make load-schemas